PinakeshwarVaishnav/PinakeshwarVaishnav/README.md

-# 🚀 Full Stack Developer | Open to Remote Jobs & Internships
+# 🚀 Full Stack Developer & AI/ML Enthusiast | Open to Remote Jobs & Internships

 Hi there!
 I'm a **Full Stack Developer** specializing in building efficient, scalable, and user-friendly web applications.
+I'm also passionate about **Artificial Intelligence** and **Machine Learning**, with a strong interest in exploring their applications in real-world projects.

 ---

 ## About Me
 - 🧑‍💻 Passionate about full stack development and creating impactful projects.
+- 🤖 AI/ML enthusiast
 - 🌍 Open to remote opportunities worldwide.
+- 📚 Always looking to expand my skill set and collaborate on innovative projects.

 ---